image bio

 If you’ve spent time on the internet looking for information on how to get pregnant (which I’m guessing you have, if you found us), you’ve probably read about which sex positions heterosexual couples should use to get pregnant.
 Pregnancy can feel like a mysterious process, and with all the information out there, it’s not surprising that there are people looking for an easy way to do it.

-Here’s the thing: scientific evidence shows that in order to conceive, it doesn’t actually matter what position you’re in—you just need to have vaginal sex, however you and your partner want, to get pregnant.
+Here’s the thing: scientific evidence shows that in order to conceive, it doesn’t actually matter what position you’re in—you just need to have unprotected vaginal sex in whatever position you and your partner want.
 That’s it.

-But literally none of this is proven.
+The bottom line is that none of this is proven.
 In scientist-speak, “there is no evidence that coital position affects fecund-ability” per the American Society for Reproductive Medicine (ASRM).
 That is to say, no study has confirmed that one position is more effective than any other.
 Yes, scientists have studied this, and yes, the articles they’ve written about it are interesting to read, to say the least.
-But don’t worry, we read them, so you don’t have to.
+[1] But don’t worry, we read them so you don’t have to.
+Read Dr. Gleaton’s FAQ on Sex and Conception.

 There are a lot of rumors out there about what kind of sex you need to be having if you want to get pregnant.
 Let's debunk some popular myths or answer some commonly asked questions.